imanuelr/sch3lp.github.io/_posts/2016-07-05-the-lead-developer-conference-day-2.md

 So really what they've done is come up with a sort of _Living Documentation_ that is able to continuously provide a _Shared Understanding_ and _Shared Values_ on a team.

 If you're looking for more information about this, it seems Werner Vogels ([@werner](http://twitter.com/@werner)) already wrote a [blog post](http://www.allthingsdistributed.com/2006/11/working_backwards.html) about this exact method back in 2006.
+Or simply watch [his talk](https://vimeo.com/album/4045988/video/173322920).

 I do believe that it'll work better for products you're making yourself and innovations, rather than projects you do for clients, because there are no feedback loops from clients.
 But it's easy to imagine asking the questions or verifying the assumptions that will come up when creating these documents.